 INTERVIEW: Lucas Stone (HAMMERS)

-Iconic Aussie rock ain't dead, just ask Northern Rivers firebrands Hammers who have pulled off the near impossible in 2017: writing a heap of thrashing rock for their brand new album and surviving a significant line-up overhaul.
-But if anything, the changes that rocked Hammers this year have decidedly strengthened the quartet, resulting in a controlled evolution into slightly heavier ventures, while still retaining their signature thumping party-rock that's endeared them to their devoted audiences for all these years.
+Iconic Aussie rock ain't dead, just ask Northern Rivers firebrands Hammers who have pulled off the near impossible in 2017: writing a heap of pumping rock for their brand new album and surviving a significant line-up overhaul.
+But if anything, the changes that rocked Hammers this year have decidedly strengthened the quartet, resulting in a controlled evolution into slightly heavier ventures, while still retaining their signature thumping party-rock that's endeared them to their devoted audiences for all these years so far.

-Now poised to totally annihilate the new year, Hammers are closing out 2017 with a brand new music video, a coveted support slot alongside legendary pro-rockers Cog, plus a whole lotta crushing new music on the horizon.
-And along for the ride in the brand new line-up is Queensland legend Lucas Stone, previously of Helm and Tension fame, who took some time to chat killer riffs, balancing business with pleasure, and knocking back the Americanisation of Aussie rock and roll.
+Now poised to totally annihilate 2018, Hammers are closing out 2017 with a brand new music video, a coveted support slot alongside legendary pro-rockers Cog, plus a whole lotta crushing new music on the horizon to tantalise speakers and ears worldwide.
+And along for the ride in the brand new line-up is local legend Lucas Stone, previously of Helm and Tension fame, who took some time to chat killer riffs, balancing business with pleasure, and knocking back the Americanisation of Aussie rock and roll.

-TIANA SPETER: Hi Lucas, thanks for your time today, I'm very excited to talk to such a Queensland legend.
+TIANA SPETER: Hey Lucas, thanks for your time today, super excited to chat with someone from my favourite neck of the woods.
 So, 2017 has actually been a bit of an interesting year for you and the band Hammers itself - I believe your first actual show with them was in September this year on the Gold Coast?